-We maintain a liquidity portfolio, which at December 31, 2019 had \$17.3 billion of liquid assets, primarily consisting of cash and equivalents and short-term obligations of the U.S. Treasury, less cash in transit which is not considered to be liquid, compared to \$14.8 billion of liquid assets at December 31, 2018.
-The increase in liquid assets was primarily due to excess liquidity of approximately \$3.0 billion we are holding from the proceeds from the sale of the Walmart portfolio.
-In October 2019, we completed our sale of \$8.2 billion of loan receivables associated with our Retail Card program agreement with Walmart.
+We maintain a liquidity portfolio, which at December 31, 2020 had \$18.3 billion of liquid assets, primarily consisting of cash and equivalents and short-term obligations of the U.S. Treasury, less cash in transit which is not considered to be liquid, compared to \$17.3 billion of liquid assets at December 31, 2019.
+The increase in liquid assets was primarily due to the reduction in our loan receivables and the retention of excess cash flows from operations.
+Additionally, on March 15, 2020, in response to the COVID-19 pandemic, the Federal Reserve Board reduced reserve requirements for insured depository institutions to zero percent, which further increased the Bank's available liquidity.
+We believe our liquidity position at December 31, 2020 remains strong as we continue to operate in a period of uncertain economic conditions related to COVID-19 and we will continue to closely monitor our liquidity as economic conditions change.

-As additional sources of liquidity, at December 31, 2019, we had an aggregate of \$5.6 billion of undrawn committed capacity on our securitized financings, subject to customary borrowing conditions, from private lenders under our securitization programs and \$0.5 billion of undrawn committed capacity under our unsecured revolving credit facility with private lenders, and we had more than \$25.0 billion of unencumbered assets in the Bank available to be used to generate additional liquidity through secured borrowings or asset sales or to be pledged to the Federal Reserve Board for credit at the discount window.
+As additional sources of liquidity, at December 31, 2020, we had an aggregate of \$4.9 billion of undrawn committed capacity on our securitized financings, subject to customary borrowing conditions, from private lenders under our securitization programs and \$0.5 billion of undrawn committed capacity under our unsecured revolving credit facility with private lenders, and we had more than \$25.0 billion of unencumbered assets in the Bank available to be used to generate additional liquidity through secured borrowings or asset sales or to be pledged to the Federal Reserve Board for credit at the discount window.